nf-core/raredisease/docs/output.md

 #### GENMOD

 [GENMOD](https://github.com/Clinical-Genomics/genmod) is a simple to use command line tool for annotating and analyzing genomic variations in the VCF file format.
-GENMOD can annotate genetic patterns of inheritance in vcf:s with single or multiple families of arbitrary size.
+GENMOD can annotate genetic patterns of inheritance in vcf files with single or multiple families of arbitrary size.
 Each variant will be assigned a predicted pathogenicity score.
 The score will be given both as a raw score and a normalized score with values between 0 and 1.
 The tags in the INFO field are `RankScore` and `RankScoreNormalized`.
 The score can be configured to fit your annotations and preferences by modifying the score config file.

 <details markdown="1">
 <summary>Output files</summary>